 Despite his terrible record in ALPF play, Irwin said he planned to organize another Philadelphia team.
 On November 1, the Philadelphia Inquirer reported, “After a great deal of dickering and badgering,” Irwin had finally accepted a challenge issued several weeks before by Clement Beecroft to play a game to determine which of the two professional teams “is entitled to the title of champions of Philadelphia.”
 The Philadelphia Times reported the same day, “Manager Irwin has made a substantial wager that he has the best team, which Manager Beecroft accepted, and the game will no doubt be for blood as well as coin.”
 Unfortunately, as of this writing, I can find no record of the match or even confirm that it was played.
 Perhaps, their salaries now ended, Irwin’s players simply walked.
 In the event, outside of occasional games taking place at local baseball grounds, Philadelphia’s baseball-soccer connection would remain mute until Connie Mack tried his hand at managing a soccer team in 1901.

-On November 10, the Philadelphia Association defeated the Paterson professional team 7–2 at Wayne Junction, coming from behind a 2-1 deficit at the end of the first half to continue their dominant unbeaten run.
+On November 10, the Philadelphia Association came back from a 2-1 deficit at the end of the first half to defeat the Paterson professional team 7–2 at Wayne Junction, having first drawn 4-4 on October 20 in Paterson in “a battle royale.”
 The Inquirer described, “It was in the second half that the Philadelphia Team put ginger into their playing, and remained in their opponent’s’ territory most of the time.”

 Thus far, Beecroft’s Philadelphia Association had played other AAPF sides as well as the occasional local amateur side.
 Soon, Beecroft’s team — and, again, not Irwin’s ALPF team, as has been reported in later histories — would have a part in the early history of college soccer in the U.S. On November 20, the Philadelphia Times reported,